Bronya-Rand/DDLCModTemplate2.0/game/README.md

 This file defines all the effects in DDLC used in Act 2.

-### **gallery.rpy**

-This file was introduced in Version 3.0.0 of the mod template.
-This file contains the code for the gallery menu that shows backgrounds and sprites from your mod.

 ### **glitchtext.rpy**

 This file defines the glitched/corrupted text seen in DDLC.